Some of My Favorite Things to do; Germany… What are YOURS?

 Don’t miss the Treasure Room (with the decorated Coconut)… and keep an eye out for gargoyles!

-Everyone has heard of Oktoberfest, but the crowds and costs make it a bit overwhelming for the average tourist.
-I prefer the smaller festivals that you find all over Germany during the summer months.
-Schutzenfest, Weinfests, Maifest, or Musik or Art Fests are more manageable.
-There is usually a lot to eat and drink, go ahead and join other people at a community table!
-Get to know some locals.
+Everyone has heard of Oktoberfest, but if you are looking for something smaller, or can only vacation during school break, check out some of the smaller festivals that you find all over Germany during the summer months.
+You’ll Schützenfest, Weinfests, Maifest, Music or Art Fests from May to September.
+Great food, music, and there’s always plenty to drink.
+Go ahead and join other people at a community table, and get to know some locals.
 When the music starts, get up and dance.
 Enjoy parades, costumes, and the fun of being a part of a small town festival.
 You will know they are coming, because the walls will be papered with posters!

 Visit a Freilicht Museum

 Freilicht Museum literally translates to Open Air Museum, these living Time Capsules are perfect for getting an idea of what life was like in Germany’s past.
-I’ve visited Freilicht Museums from Niedersachsen (Museumdorf Cloppenberg) to Hessen (Freilichtmuseum Hessenpark) to the Black Forest (Vogtsbauernhof) … all are interesting, and all showcase life through the ages in that particular place.
+I’ve visited Freilicht Museums all over Germany.
+In Seiffen (Erzgebirgisches Freilichtmuseum Im Spielzeugdorf Seiffen), Münster (Mühlenhof-Freilichtmuseum), Niedersachsen (Museumdorf Cloppenberg), Hessen (Freilichtmuseum Hessenpark), and the Black Forest (Vogtsbauernhof) … all are interesting, and all showcase life through the ages in that particular place.

-My favorite was Vogtsbauernhof.
+My favorite with kids is the Vogtsbauernhof.
 Lots of craftsmen were at work carving wood, milking cows, cooking and building things.
 You could even buy some of the tools and toys they were carving.
 Added bonus, there were areas the kids could play.
 A Freilichtmuseum falls under the heading of Edutainment to me; I learn something (making me truly thankful for my gas stove) and we have fun (pumping bellows and climbing posts).

 Added bonus… the Vogtsbauernhof is quite close to a Rodelbahn.
 A free flying coaster that takes you to the top of a hill, then lets you cruise down along the track.
 YOU control the speed and brakes!